 As things stand, the risk-benefit balance is still perceived by many to be substantially lopsided, and data guardians are (understandably) reluctant to share patient data with researchers.
 The root cause may lie in entirely justifiable privacy concerns, but the end result is that the machine learning and data science communities are only able to access healthcare datasets through ad-hoc agreements with specific collaborators, or a very small handful of freely accessible databases.

 This is particularly inhibitive in the field of machine learning for healthcare: access to data is the lifeblood of our research, yet we cannot conjure fresh data at will through real-world experimentation—unlike how autonomous car developers can, for example, generate valuable new data by sending cars out to drive more miles.

 In a sense, then, our situation is not dissimilar in nature to the circumstances that prompted the creation of ImageNet over 10 years ago: we need to be able to retrieve, organize, and harness valuable data, but we are having trouble doing so.
 We need our own equivalent of an “ImageNet moment” that catapults machine learning for healthcare forward by providing common datasets and frameworks.
 In our case, the situation is further compounded by the additional need for a mechanism to ensure that these data are collected safely.
 Our research task, therefore, is to identify the “sweet spot” in the risk-benefit balance, where high-quality yet sufficiently private data can be released.

-I believe the key to breaking this data logjam and energizing our research could lie in synthetic data.
-Synthetic data is an extremely promising but as-yet underexplored area that our lab has been working on over the last few years, and I would like to use this post to introduce some promising new approaches and present a vision for the way forward.
-This is quite an open-ended area of research, and my hope is that others will engage with us to solve these problems together.
+We believe the key to breaking this data logjam and energizing our research could lie in synthetic data.
+Synthetic data is an extremely promising but as-yet underexplored area that our lab has been working on over the last few years, and we would like to use this post to introduce some promising new approaches and present a vision for the way forward.
+This is quite an open-ended area of research, and our hope is that others will engage with us to solve these problems together.